mwerminski/truck_queue/README.md

 The `VehicleQueues` class contains all objects implementing VehicleQueue interface and provides simple methods to manage them

-The `VehicleQueue' interface provides methods to manage vehicle objects in queue
+The `VehicleQueue` interface provides methods to manage vehicle objects in queue

 ## About structure - less important classes and interfaces

-The `Gate` class is a simple representation of gates in queues The `Vehicle` abstract class represents vehicle object with basic methods The enum `Status` represents vehicle status in this simulation
+The `Gate` class is a simple representation of gates in queues

+The `Vehicle` abstract class represents vehicle object with basic methods

+The enum `Status` represents vehicle status in this simulation

 ## Simulations